-- Pay attention to the filter: Have a look at the kind of filter the product you buy includes.
-Activated carbon is a popular choice, as it filters out most chemicals and impurities (5).
-Make sure that the filter you select will manage the contamination concerns you have.
+- Pay attention to the filter: Look closely at the type of filter included with the product.
+Activated carbon is a popular choice, as it filters out most chemicals and impurities (4).
+Make sure the filter you choose will address your contamination concerns.

-- Consider maintenance: If you’re going to buy a smaller or cheaper filter, factor in the cost of maintenance.
-Compact filters generally demand more frequent replacements, which adds to the overall cost.
-Do your research to make sure that the included filters are easy to clean, and cost effective to re-stock.
+- Consider maintenance: If you want a smaller or cheaper filter, also factor in the cost of maintenance.
+Compact filters generally require replacing more frequently, which adds to the overall cost.
+Do some research to ensure the included filters are easy to clean, and cost effective to replace.

 - Can your home accommodate it?
-With larger filtration systems, you don’t want to waste cash on something you can’t install.
-Before you invest, plan the layout of the filter.
-Make sure that you’ll have enough space, and that your plumbing won’t be disrupted or damaged.
+Don’t waste money on a large filter system that you don’t have room to install.
+Before you make a purchase, consider the size of the filter and where it will go in your home.
+Make sure you have enough space to accommodate it, and that your plumbing won’t be disrupted or damaged.

 Which Brand Should You Buy?

-The brand is another factor to keep in mind.
-There are many popular brands that make effective and affordable products, but keep in mind that hype shouldn’t be the decider.
-Brita and Pur appear to be the top sellers in filtration, but we noticed that they don’t weigh up against others as far as customer satisfaction goes.
+The brand is another important factor to keep in mind.
+There are many popular brands that make effective and affordable filters, but brand recognition shouldn’t be the most important factor.
+Brita and Pur appear to be the top sellers in filtration, but they aren’t necessarily the best in terms of customer satisfaction.

 We have chosen some of the top brands to take a closer look at.
 This doesn’t mean that you have to choose a filter by one of these brands but they are all popular choices with their customers.